slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - Ability to generate dynamic queries using the find methods
 - Ability to write data access objects without explicitly using flexible search code

 As DAOs are interfaces and classes, the conventions for the same apply.
-Additionally, the following naming co:
-- demonstrate intent
-- contain the suffix ***Dao***
+Additionally, the name of a DAO interface or implementing class must contain the suffix ***Dao***
-- user **Pascal** case

 `Example: DefaultAddressDao`